killermann/samk.blog/content/posts/2014-01-13-my-list-of-100-dreams.md

  24. Launch the Uncopyright Movement  ✅
  25. Serve on the Board of some cool national organization I love ✅
  26. Publish a piece in a print magazine  ✅
- 27. Translate the Genderbread Person into at least 7 more languages
+ 27. Have the Genderbread Person translated into at least 7 languages ✅
  28. Shift my income to be primarily from writing (not speaking/performing) ✅
- 29. Work less than an average 14 hours a day in a year
+ 29. Work less than an average 14 hours a day in a year ✅
  30. Make a documentary inspired by and following the development and reaction one of my projects
  31. Publish a book of poetry and prose
  32. Tell jokes on Comedy Central